Alnwick Garden: Poison Garden

-A garden featuring intoxicating and poisonous plants was added in February 2005.
+A poison garden featuring intoxicating and poisonous plants was added in February 2005.
+The garden contains more than 100 varieties of plants.
 The garden was thought of by the duchess herself, who wanted the garden to have something that was different from other gardens.
 Species of the Poison Garden include Strychnos nux-vomica (source of strychnine), hemlock, Ricinus communis (source of harmless castor oil but also deadly ricin), foxglove, Atropa belladonna (commonly called Deadly Nightshade), Brugmansia and Laburnum.
 The mission of the Poison Garden also includes drug education, with featured plantings of cannabis, coca and the opium poppy Papaver somniferum.
-The Poison Garden is now one of the main reasons that people visit the gardens.
+The Poison Garden has made the gardens into one of "the most unique gardens in the world" and a national tourist attraction.